LEMMA-TB/simulation/README_LEMMA.md

 2018.01.31 by collamaf
 - fixed error in SourceZ entry in output root file (was identical to Y)
+- reorganization of output root file (ordering)

+2018.02.02 by collamaf
+- corrected shape of target, from box to cyl
 - removed offset for Det30
-- reorganization of output root file (ordering)
+- added correct structure of Cerenkov absorber